ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ### Personal and shared projects
 {: #personal_shared_proj}

 You can invite other users to collaborate in projects.
 Git projects that you create inside your account are called personal projects.
 You can also create Git groups in which projects can be owned by multiple Git owners.
 You can create new projects for the group or transfer ownership of personal projects to the group.
-A Git group is often used to represent an IBM Cloud corporate account to indicate ownership of projects by the corporation.
+A Git group is often used to represent an {{site.data.keyword.cloud_notm}} corporate account to indicate ownership of projects by the corporation.

-### Exporting a Git Repos and Issue Tracking project
+### Exporting a {{site.data.keyword.gitrepos}} project
 {: #export_grit_proj}

 Before you delete a {{site.data.keyword.gitrepos}} project, you can export the project to archive it.